Evaluator-Optimizer

 It's recommended to use different models for generation and evaluation to get better results.
 For example, we can use GPT-4o for generation and DeepSeek V3 for evaluation, or vice versa.

 It's recommended to set a limit to the maximum number of evaluations.
+After finishing the maximum number of evaluations, the result of last generation will be returned, even though it doesn't pass the evaluation.
 This will reduce the response time and cut down the costs.

 Evaluation Results